 - Redundant chiller control capacity [N+1] – allowing for some operational failures and maintenance with no impact on the data center operations,

-- Make-up Water – where evaporative cooling is being used, the makeup water should have an onsite storage facility of 12 hours for backup.
+- Make-up Water – where evaporative cooling is used, the makeup water should have an onsite storage facility of 12 hours for backup.

 - An engine generator – for power outages, with a minimum of 12 hours of fuel backup during regular operation.
-Uptime also notes that a ‘fuel cells’ can be used.
+Uptime also notes that ‘fuel cells’ can be used.

 - Redundant engine generator capacity [N+1] – allowing for some operational failures and maintenance with no impact on the data center operations,